ulysse31/xl2tpd6/README.md

 For the Startup, you will have inside debian/xl2tpd6.init a rc.init file that works

-For course, this binary can run aside of the legacy xl2tpd binary (one listening in IPv4, the other in IPv6).
+Of course, this binary can run aside of the legacy xl2tpd binary (one listening in IPv4, the other in IPv6).